Best Fence Estimating Software in 2026 for US and Canadian Contractors

 - Time to first sent quote.
 Same day vs weeks of setup.
 Software that takes a month to configure is software you won't actually use.

-Best for: Canadian fence contractors of any size who quote from a site sketch.
+Best for: US and Canadian fence contractors of any size who quote from a site sketch.

 Pricing: $180 CAD/month flat.
 Unlimited users, unlimited quotes, unlimited projects.
-30-day free trial, no credit card.
+3-month free trial, no credit card.

 FenceTracer is fence estimating software in the literal sense — the drawing canvas IS the takeoff.
 Snap a layout on the canvas, the linear feet, post counts, gate hardware, and labour fall out automatically.
-Add the customer's install address and the right tax (HST, GST + QST, GST + PST, GST-only) is applied without configuration.
+US workspaces quote in USD with ZIP-backed sales tax checks or manual overrides; Canadian workspaces quote in CAD with HST, GST + QST, GST + PST, or GST-only defaults.
 The quote PDF is branded, sendable, and ready to send in 30 seconds.

 Where it wins: